An Ode to Squared Paper - why squared paper is so useful for knitwear design

 This clip is of me filling in a cable chart with my trusty 2B pencil.
 It’s a peaceful, mindful moment when my brain has simmered down, and a pause before knitting the swatch.

 How big should the squares be?
-What kind of squared paper should I use?
+What kind of squared paper should I use for knitwear design?

 I usually go for 0.5cm squares.
 If you work in inches, the closest is 0.25 inch paper.
 For large-scale tessellations or colour charts, you can also use graph paper, which has 0.2cm squares (0.125 inch).
 This is handy because you can see how the design lines work from afar.
 This change in perspective is scale in a different format; you might not use it as often as the larger squares here, but it’s good to have on standby.